phannan/OITStyleGuide/StyleGuide.md

 ## Use Object Based .h and .cpp

-If you have more then 150 lines in your program then separate out any classes / structs into their own .h and .cpp.
+If you have more than 150 lines in your program then separate out any classes / structs into their own .h and .cpp.
 Note that .h files should only have inline methods.
 For Template classes you can ignore this since there is a known bug here.

 ## Always Use Namespaces